hendhamdi/deep_learning-cnn-master.github.io/README.md

-# Classification d'Images avec un Réseau Neuronal Convolutif (CNN)
+# Image Classification with a Convolutional Neural Network (CNN)

 ## Description
-Ce projet utilise PyTorch pour créer, entraîner et évaluer un réseau neuronal convolutif (CNN) destiné à la classification d'images.
-Les données sont divisées en ensembles d'entraînement (80%) et de test (20%), et des métriques telles que la perte (loss) et la précision (accuracy) sont suivies pour analyser les performances du modèle.
+This project uses PyTorch to create, train, and evaluate a convolutional neural network (CNN) for image classification.
+The dataset is split into training (80%) and testing (20%) sets, and metrics such as loss and accuracy are tracked to analyze the model's performance.

-## Fonctionnalités
+## Features
- **Partitionnement des données** : Division du dataset en ensembles d'entraînement (80%) et de test (20%) à l'aide du script `split.py`.
+ **Data Splitting** : Splitting the dataset into training (80%) and testing (20%) sets using  `split.py` script.
-- **Modèle CNN** : Construction d’un réseau avec des couches convolutionnelles, de normalisation, d’activation (*ReLU*), de *pooling*, et une couche entièrement connectée pour la classification.
+- **CNN Model** : Construction of a network with convolutional layers, normalization, activation (ReLU), pooling, and a fully connected layer for classification.
-- **Optimisation avancée** : Utilisation de l’algorithme SGD (*Stochastic Gradient Descent*), avec ajustement des hyperparamètres tels que le taux d’apprentissage et le *momentum*.
+- **Advanced Optimization** : Implementation of the SGD (Stochastic Gradient Descent) algorithm with hyperparameter tuning such as learning rate and momentum.
-- **Analyse des performances** : Suivi des métriques au fil des époques, incluant la perte et la précision.
+- **Performance Analysis** : Tracking metrics across epochs, including loss and accuracy.
-- **Visualisation** : Génération d’un graphique illustrant la perte et la précision au fil des époques, sauvegardé au format PDF.
+- **Visualization** : Generation of a graph illustrating loss and accuracy over epochs, saved as a PDF.

 ## Dataset
-Le dataset utilisé contient les classes suivantes :
+The dataset contains the following classes:
 - Annual Crop
 - Forest
 - River